Placement into an Engineering Major

 - Your resume

-If your first choice program is full, we will try to place you into your second choice program, and if that’s full, we’ll look at your third choice, etc. There is capacity in the College of Engineering for all ENGRUD students to be placed into an engineering major.
+If your first choice program is full, we will try to place you into your second choice program, and if that’s full, we’ll look at your third choice, etc. The College of Engineering has capacity for all ENGRUD students to be placed into an engineering major.

 - Is my GPA the most important factor for placement?